SIWECOS/siwecos-webhostservice/README.md

 	`cd devenv`
 	`docker-compose up -d`

+5. Create the .env.example file to .env and set a secret key

-5. Run the database migrations and seeders in the docker environment
+6. Run the database migrations and seeders in the docker environment

 	`docker exec -it siwecoswebhostservice-php-fpm bash`
 	`su -s /bin/bash www-data`
+	`cd /application`
 	`php artisan migrate`
 	`php artisan db:seed`

-6. Create your user account by connecting to the DB instance running on localhost:4822, use `3` for the role column to gain the highest privileges
+7. Create your user account by connecting to the DB instance running on localhost:4822, use `3` for the role column to gain the highest privileges

-7. Connect to the application running on localhost: 4820
+8. Connect to the application running on localhost:4820